Sweden, Finland and Switzerland are considering security links with US National Guard, general says | Law-Order

 - United States

-Switzerland, Finland and Sweden are considering joining the US National Guard's security partnership program in a further expansion of American military ties across Europe after Russia's invasion of Ukraine.
-The chief of the National Guard, Gen. Dan Hokanson, was expected to announce the discussions with each country, which have not previously been reported, in remarks at the National Press Club on Thursday.
-The Associated Press obtained an advance copy of Hokanson's speech.
-Interest by the three countries in the program is the latest indication of how Russia's war has led each of those nations to take steps that consider ending long-standing policies of military nonalignment.
-Finland and Sweden were the most recent countries to seek NATO membership; Finland joined in April and Sweden is waiting for approval.
-Longtime-neutral Switzerland began considering easing export controls on sending weapons to active war zones earlier this year.
-The National Guard's State Partnership Program is a lesser-known but key military instrument for US troops to build relationships with foreign militaries by conducting regular training and education exchanges with young officers.
-It partners National Guard units with host nations.
-The program can help foreign military better shape their own operations to reflect Western military organization and equipment.
+The programme can help foreign military better shape their own operations to reflect Western military organisation and equipment.
 That is something seen as key to getting a host of Eastern European nations on NATO standards to ease how multinational armies could conduct operations.

-The National Guard program began 30 years ago after the collapse of the Soviet Union as former Soviet states looked for ways to move away from their communist-styled military organization.
-Ukraine was one of the first to join the National Guard program, partnering with California's National Guard.
+The National Guard programme began 30 years ago after the collapse of the Soviet Union as former Soviet states looked for ways to move away from their communist-styled military organization.
+Ukraine was one of the first to join the National Guard programme, partnering with California's National Guard.
 From the earliest days of Russia's invasion, Ukraine's air force has reached out for support to the California National Guard partners it trained with.

-Sweden and neighbor Finland ended their policy of military nonalignment after Russia invaded Ukraine in February 2022.
-Both applied for NATO membership, seeking protection under the organization's security umbrella.
+Sweden and neighbour Finland ended their policy of military nonalignment after Russia invaded Ukraine in February 2022.
+Both applied for NATO membership, seeking protection under the organisation's security umbrella.

-Finland, which shares a more than 800-mile (1,300-kilometer) border with Russia, joined NATO in April.
-But Sweden, which has avoided military alliances for more than 200 years, had previously been delayed due to objections from Turkey.
-But earlier this month, Turkey agreed to remove one of the last major roadblocks to Sweden's membership.
+Finland, which shares a more than 800-mile (1,300-kilometre) border with Russia, joined NATO in April.
+But Sweden, which has avoided military alliances for more than 200 years, had previously been delayed due to objections from Turkiye.
+But earlier this month, Turkiye agreed to remove one of the last major roadblocks to Sweden's membership.

 The war in Ukraine has also prompted Swiss government officials to grapple with their country's longtime conception of neutrality, which is enshrined in the constitution and prohibits exporting weaponry to active war zones.